gmacario/easy-build/build-yocto/README.md

     the corresponding artifacts are typically found in a normal OpenEmbedded build.

-    Alternatively, users can use the -e option to have 'mic' determine those locations for a given image.
+    Alternatively, users can use the -e option to have 'wic' determine those locations for a given image.
 If the -e option is used, the user needs to have set the appropriate MACHINE variable in local.conf, and have sourced the build environment.